capreolina/rangifer_diary/082/README.md

 ![d34r and xXCrookXx duoing FoG on basket](d34r-and-xxcrookxx-duo-fog-on-basket.webp "d34r and xXCrookXx duoing FoG on basket")

-During this session, I temporarily lost track of my EXP bar, and leveled in the middle of chatting in alliance chat…:
+During this session, I temporarily lost track of my EXP bar, and levelled in the middle of chatting in alliance chat…:

 ![d34r hits level 81~!](d34r-81.webp "d34r hits level 81~!")